 The Osher Reentry Scholarship Endowment Fund, sponsored by the Bernard Osher Foundation, is designed to provide tuition assistance to eligible “reentry” Granite State College students who are pursuing their first bachelor’s degree.
 A “reentry student” is a person who has experienced a cumulative gap of five or more years from their formal education and has not completed the requirements for a bachelor’s degree.

-Granite State College will select at least 25 recipients per year and awards may not exceed $2000 per recipient or $50,000 total per year.
-Preference will be given to newly matriculated students or returning award recipients.
+Granite State College will select at least 25 recipients per year and awards may not exceed $3000 per recipient or $50,000 total per year.
+Preference will be given to newly matriculated students and returning award recipients.
 To be eligible, the student must:

 The application process for this scholarship begins annually in June.
 Application and recommendation forms can be found here.